-Service Agreement means an agreement between a prospective Service Provider and an IHS for the provision of all QUM activities, as defined under Section 3.2.
+Service Agreement means an agreement between a prospective Service Provider and an IHS for the provision of all QUM activities, as defined under Section 3.2 of these Program Rules.
 An example agreement is available at https://ppaonline.com.au.